-We draw attention to Note 1 in the financial statements, which indicates that the Company had a working capital deficiency as at October 31, 2020 and continuing operating losses during the year ended October 31, 2020.
+We draw attention to Note 1 in the financial statements, which indicates that the Company had limited working capital as at October 31, 2022 and continuing operating losses during the year ended October 31, 2022.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.